1. User organization —The entity that has engaged a service organization

-In a Type II engagement , the service auditor will additionally express an opinion and report on the subject matter provided by the management of the service organization as to; (3) whether the controls related to the control objectives stated in management's description of the service organization's system operated effectively throughout the specified period to achieve those control objectives.
+In a Type II engagement , the service auditor will additionally express an opinion and report on the subject matter provided by the management of the service organization as to; (3) whether the controls related to the control objectives or criteria stated in management's description of the service organization's system operated effectively throughout the specified period to achieve those control objectives.
 A Type II report also can be for either a SOC 1, or SOC 2 as explained below depending on the objectives of controls and services being provided. .

 Reports on Compliance

 |•Report is as of point in time (i.e., as of 12/31/200X)